spanish grammar rules

 We also use Spanish question words (also known as the interrogative pronouns) to find out specific information.
 These are:

-For the full rundown, checkout this complete guide to Spanish question words.
+For the full rundown, check out this guide to Spanish question words.

 12. Direct and Indirect Object Pronouns